sparrovv/4r/README.md

-# pr-analyzer
+# 4r - exploring pull requests data with R

-Explore closed pull requests data from GitHub repository and try to get some insights from them using R.
+Explore pull requests data from GitHub repository and try to get some insights using R.

 Some of the questions I was pondering about:

-- What's my cycle time? - How long it takes from the first commit to the merging pull request into master.
+- What's my cycle time? - How long it takes to the merge a pull request into master (start_date is the date of first commit)
 - Number of pull request per contributor
 - Mean/Median number of commits per PR
 - Mean/Median number of commits per contributor